keystonejs/keystone/docs/tutorials/new-project.md

 # Creating a new project

-In this guide we will learn how to manually create and run a new KeystoneJS project.
+In this guide we will learn how to manually create and run a new Keystone project.

 ## Database preparation